 Introduction to Kafka Consumer Group

-Kafka consumer group is basically a number of Kafka Consumers who can read data in parallel from a Kafka topic.
+Kafka consumer group is basically several Kafka Consumers who can read data in parallel from a Kafka topic.
 A Kafka Consumer Group has the following properties:

 - All the Consumers in a group have the same group.id.